-- Lutz Prep provides an array of robustness, for delivering synchronous and asynchronous learning - All faculty and staff have access to 10 gig backbone internet across all four buildings, and school issued computers along with web cameras and microphones - Wide range of web-based educational services, which can be accessed across multiple platforms, to follow along with lessons delivered by our staff - Device loaner program - Our onsite network equipment is backed up regularly and tied to battery backups in the event of a power outage.
+- Lutz Prep provides an array of robustness, for delivering synchronous and asynchronous learning - All faculty and staff have access to 10 gig backbone internet across all four buildings, and school issued computers along with web cameras and microphones - Wide range of web-based educational services, which can be accessed across multiple platforms, to follow along with lessons delivered by our staff - Device loaner program (as needed during remote and hybrid learning models) - Our onsite network equipment is backed up regularly and tied to battery backups in the event of a power outage

-3) Students In Need of Devices:
+3) Students In Need of Devices during remote and hybrid learning models:

-- Lutz Prep surveys families to identify those who have technology needs. - Tablets are loaned for students in Kindergarten, First Grade and Second Grade. - Students in Third through Eighth Grade are loaned laptops or chrome books.
+- Lutz Prep will survey families to identify those who have technology needs - Tablets will be loaned for students in Kindergarten, First Grade and Second Grade - Students in Third through Eighth Grade will be loaned laptops or chrome books

-4) Survey Students & Families:
+4) Survey Students & Families during remote and hybrid learning models:

-Conduct web-based and email surveys, wherein students and families have the opportunity to indicate any technology needs.
-All device needs are provided by Lutz Prep.
+We will conduct web-based and email surveys, wherein students and families have the opportunity to indicate any technology needs.
+All device needs will be provided by Lutz Prep.

-5) Provide Devices Supporting Digital Curriculum: (Complies with Free and Appropriate Public Education (FAPE) Provide up-to-date devices capable of handling all-digital curriculum and computer-based testing.
+5) Provide Devices Supporting Digital Curriculum: LP complies with Free and Appropriate Public Education (FAPE) Provide up-to-date devices capable of handling all-digital curriculum and computer-based testing.